Jeremy Pena Player Props: Astros vs. Tigers

-On Monday, Jeremy Pena (on the back of going 0-for-4) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 8:10 PM ET.
+The Houston Astros and Jeremy Pena, who went 0-for-5 with an RBI last time in action, take on Matt Manning and the Detroit Tigers at Minute Maid Park, Tuesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the White Sox.
+He had a hitless performance in his last game (0-for-5 with an RBI) against the Tigers.

 Jeremy Pena Game Info & Props vs. the Tigers